acvirts23/Projects-Labs/README.md

-# The following are the major courses I took throughout college; and includes the languages we used throughout as well as various major things we did in these courses.
+# The following are the major courses I took throughout college; and includes the languages we used throughout as well as major things we did in these courses.
 330: Programming Languages (Labs located on local machine at school):
   Used OCaml for the entirety of the course